joanaz/WTM/markdown/install-cloud.md

 #### 1.1 Enable the necessary APIs

+1. Go to the Google Cloud console: console.cloud.google.com
+1. Select or create a project using the project drop-down at upper-left ('My First Project' in image below)
 1. Click on the “hamburger” menu at upper-left, and then “API Manager”.
 1. On the left nav, choose "Dashboard" if not already selected, then choose "+Enable API" in the top-middle of page.
 1. Enter "Google Compute Engine API" in the search box and click it when it appears in the list of results.